Public Ledger (Philadelphia)

 The Public Ledger was a daily newspaper in Philadelphia, Pennsylvania, published from March 25, 1836, to January 1942.
-Its motto was "Virtue Liberty and Independence".
-For a time, it was Philadelphia's most popular newspaper, but circulation declined in the mid-1930s.
-It also operated a syndicate, the Ledger Syndicate, from 1915 until 1946.
+Its motto was "Virtue, Liberty, and Independence".
+It was Philadelphia's most widely-circulated newspaper for a period, but its circulation began declining in the mid-1930s.
+The newspaper also operated a syndicate, the Ledger Syndicate, from 1915 until 1946.

-Early history
+History

+19th century

-Founded by William Moseley Swain, Arunah S. Abell, and Azariah H. Simmons, and edited by Swain, the Public Ledger was the first penny paper in Philadelphia.
-At that time most papers sold for five cents (equal to $ today) or more, a relatively high price which limited their appeal to the reasonably well-off.
+The Public Ledger was founded by William Moseley Swain, Arunah S. Abell, and Azariah H. Simmons, and edited by Swain.
+It was the first penny paper in Philadelphia.
+At the time, most newspapers sold for five cents (equal to $ today) or more, a relatively high price which limited their appeal to readers who were reasonably well-off.

 Swain and Abell drew on the success of the New York Herald, one of the first penny papers and decided to use a one cent cover price to appeal to a broad audience.
 They mimicked the Herald's use of bold headlines to draw sales.
-The formula was a success and the Ledger posted a circulation of 15,000 in 1840, growing to 40,000 a decade later.
-To put this into perspective, the entire circulation of all newspapers in Philadelphia was estimated at only 8,000 when the Ledger was founded.
+The formula was a success and the Public Ledger posted a circulation of 15,000 in 1840, growing to 40,000 a decade later.
+To put this into perspective, the entire circulation of all newspapers in Philadelphia was estimated at only 8,000 when the Public Ledger was founded.

-The Ledger favored the abolition of slavery, and in 1838 its office was threatened by a pro-slavery mob, two days after the same pro-slavery group burned down the new Pennsylvania Hall (Philadelphia).
+The Public Ledger favored the abolition of slavery, and in 1838 its office was threatened by a pro-slavery mob, two days after the same pro-slavery group burned down the new Pennsylvania Hall (Philadelphia).

-The Ledger was a technological innovator as well.
+The Public Ledger was a technological innovator as well.
 It was the first daily to make use of a pony express, and among the first papers to use the electromagnetic telegraph.
 From 1846, it was printed on the first rotary printing press.